Early Life and Education of James Cameron: A Complete Timeline

 In 2000, James Cameron spent the summer in Moscow getting ready for a potential trip to space.

-2004: Application for American citizenship
+2004: Withdrawal of American citizenship application

-In 2004, James Cameron applied for American citizenship, but withdrew the application after George W. Bush won the presidential election.
+In 2004, James Cameron applied for American citizenship but withdrew the application after George W. Bush won the presidential election.

-2011: Vegan Lifestyle
+2011: Became Vegan

 Since 2011, James Cameron is vegan.

-2012: Purchase of New Zealand Home
+2012: Purchase of property in New Zealand

 In 2012, after filming Avatar in New Zealand, James Cameron bought a home and a farm there.